 How much does baseboard repair cost in Phoenix?

-It depends on the extent of damage, the type of material, and whether we're matching a rare original profile.
-Simple repairs — re-fastening, caulking, and finishing — typically run $150–$400 per room.
-Full replacement of a room's baseboards (material and labor) usually falls between $600–$1,500.
-We'll give you an exact estimate after we look at the damage.
+It depends on how bad the damage is, what material you have, and whether we're matching a rare original profile.
+Simple repairs re-fastening, caulking, and finishing typically run $150 $400 per room.
+Full replacement of a room's baseboards (material and labor) usually falls between $600 $1,500.
+We'll give you an exact estimate after looking at the damage.

 How long does baseboard repair take?